Anjok07/ultimatevocalremovergui/README.md

 - The Download Center will not work out of the box.
 You will need to update and install a certificate (instructions for that coming soon).
    - In the meantime, you can download the models via the "Try Manual Download" button located in the Download Center tab.
-- GPU selection does not work.
-However, if you are running a MacBook Pro running the M2 processor, you can get MPS acceleration on the VR Models **only!** It currently doesn't work with MDX-Net or Demucs.
+- GPU selection will be disabled.
+However, if you are running a MacBook Pro running a M1/M2 processor, you can get MPS acceleration on the VR Models.
+It currently doesn't work with MDX-Net or Demucs.
 This version of UVR has been coded to automatically detect if M1/M2 processing is available and should work out of the box if it is.
 - Drag-n-drop currently does not work for this build.
 It might come in a future update.
 - So far everthing else is working as expected.